Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 **TNscope filtering (tumor_only)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The somatic variants in TNscope raw vcf file `SNV.somatic.$CASE_ID.tnscope.all.vcf.gz` are filtered out for the genomic regions that are not reliable (eg: centromeric regions, non-chromosome contigs) to enhance the computation time.
+The somatic variants in TNscope raw VCF file `SNV.somatic.$CASE_ID.tnscope.all.vcf.gz` are filtered out for the genomic regions that are not reliable (eg: centromeric regions, non-chromosome contigs) to enhance the computation time.
 This WGS interval region file is collected from gatk_bundles `<gs://gatk-legacy-bundles/b37/wgs_calling_regions.v1.interval_list>`_ and following filters are applied.
 The variants that scored as `PASS` are considered for `**Merging of TNscope and TNhaplotyper results (tumor_only)**`_

 *Total Depth (DP)*: Refers to the overall read depth supporting the variant call